SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ### Inactive Content Report Data

-When the report has successfully generated, all of the resources in your environment that are currently inactive can be found there.
+When the report has been successfully generated, all of the currently inactive resources in your environment can be found there.

-The Inactice Content report data can be **exported into PDF and XLSX formats**.
+The Inactive Content report data can be **exported into PDF and XLSX formats**.

 Select one or multiple resources to perform Lifecycle Management actions on those resources:

  * Choose to **Keep, Archive or Delete** the resources or ask the **owner to Renew** the resources.

-When any of those actions is completed on a resource, it will no longer be visible on the Inactive Content Report.
+When any of those actions are completed on a resource, it will no longer be visible on the Inactive Content Report.

 When looking at the generated reports, the following columns can be found: